k-nuth/docs/content/user_guide/installation.md

 #### Full

 This is the most complete mode.
-In this mode, the node store the full blocks, the UTXO and maintains various indexes to speed up some queries.
+In this mode, the node stores the full blocks, the UTXO and maintains various indexes to speed up some queries.

 - Transactions by hash
 - Full history by address
-- Spends outputs
+- Spent outputs

 This is the best mode for an Insight API node or if you want to use RPC to query the node.